CanonicalLtd/maas-docs/en/contributing-writing.md

 - The table of contents will contain only level 2 headers.
 - The metadata section is terminated by a blank line.

-### Sections

-Text is organised into sections.
-These are auto-generated, there is nothing extra you need to do:
+## Headers

+Headers are simple to create:

     # Top level header (typically the same as the Title element)
     ## Second level header
     ### Third level header

-### Code blocks
+## Code blocks

-Code blocks are created using the code-fencing markup of three backticks, followed by the type of code:
+A code block is enclosed by three backticks and includes the *type* of code:

     ```bash
     maas command do something
     maas command do something else
     ```

-The most common *types* used are: `bash`, `yaml`, `json`, and `no-highlight`.
+The most common types used are: `bash`, `yaml`, `json`, and `no-highlight`.
+The last is like a miscellaneous type.
+It is often used to display command output.

-### Inline code
+## Inline code

 Use a backtick to `inline filenames and other literals` like this: